zspoliver16/p3-oo-many-to-many-lab/README.md

 ## Instructions

-Create a Book class that has the following properties:  `title` (string) `authors` (set) `contracts` (set)
+Create a Book class that has the following attributes:  `title` (string)

-- The authors property should contain a set of Author objects that have contributed to the book, while the contracts property should contain a set of Contract objects that represent the agreements between the authors and the book.

-Create an Author class that has the following properties: `name` (string) `books` (set) `contracts` (set)
+Create an Author class that has the following attributes: `name` (string)

-- The books property should contain a set of Book objects that the author has contributed to, while the contracts property should contain a set of Contract objects that represent the agreements between the author and the books.

 Create a Contract class that has the following properties:
-`author` (Author object) `book` (Book object) `date` (string) `royalties` (number).
+`author` (Author object), `book` (Book object), `date` (string), and `royalties` (int).

-This class should also keep track of `all` contracts using a class variable.
+All classes should also keep track of `all` members using a class variable.

 - The author property should be an instance of the Author class, while the book property should be an instance of the Book class.
 The date property should be a string that represents the date when the contract was signed, while the royalties property should be a number that represents the percentage of royalties that the author will receive for the book.

 The `Author` class should have the following methods:

 - `sign_contract(book, date, royalties)`: This method should create a new Contract object between the author and the specified book with the specified date and royalties

 - `total_royalties()`: This method should return the total amount of royalties that the author has earned from all of their contracts.

 The `Book` class should have the following methods:

 - `add_author`(author): This method should add the specified Author object to the book's authors set.
 Add validation for the Author object.

 The `Contract` class should have the following methods:

 - A class method `contracts_by_date`(cls, date): This method should return all contracts that have the same date as the date passed into the method.
-You should use the `all` class variable in this method.

 ***